ThilinaTLM/insomnia-plugin-easy-share/README.md

 ![Screenshot_20210925_123130](https://user-images.githubusercontent.com/41065538/134762175-64e0d30d-fffd-45f9-bfa1-1d061d4589a1.png)

-# Self deplyed backend
+# Self deployed backend
-You can use `https://insomnia-easy-share.herokuapp.com` as the backend server but it is recommended to use self deplyed server.
-Because it is not reliable.
+You can use `https://insomnia-easy-share.herokuapp.com` as the backend server but it is recommended to use self deployed you own because it might not be reliable.
-To self deploy own server use docker image `thilinatlm/insomnia-plugin-easy-share-server`
+To self deploy your own use docker image `thilinatlm/insomnia-plugin-easy-share-server`.